-- Pharmacogenomic testing has emerged as a possible approach to make data-driven treatment decisions for patients with Major Depressive Disorder (MDD). - However, there is mixed evidence for the utility of pharmacogenomic testing due to differences in tests used, populations studied, and outcomes evaluated. - Meta-analyses provide a high level of evidence and can be useful in evaluating the overall utility of a testing approach for clinical use. - Given the meaningful differences between tests, all tests need to be evaluated separately and meta-analyses should be performed for each individual pharmacogenomic test.
+- Pharmacogenomic testing has emerged as a possible data-driven approach to treatment decisions for patients with Major Depressive Disorder (MDD); however, there is mixed evidence available for the utility of pharmacogenomic testing depending on the test used and study population. - Meta-analyses provide a high level of evidence and can be useful in evaluating the overall utility of a testing approach for clinical use. - Given the meaningful differences between tests, all tests need to be evaluated separately and meta-analyses should be performed for each individual pharmacogenomic test. - Here, we present the results of a meta-analysis of prospective, two-arm studies examining the clinical utility of using the combinatorial pharmacogenomic test, GeneSight Psychotropic[®], to inform treatment decisions for patients with MDD who had at least one prior medication failure.